bonitasoft/bonita-doc/md/tomcat-bundle.md

 You will find here steps needed to install and configure a Tomcat bundle.

-The Tomcat bundle is a .zip archive that contains the Apache Tomcat Java EE application server prepackaged along with Bonita BPM and [Bonita platform setup tool](BonitaBPM_platform_setup.md#platform_setup_tool).
+The Tomcat bundle is a .zip archive that contains the Apache Tomcat Java EE application server prepackaged along with Bonita and [Bonita platform setup tool](Bonita_platform_setup.md#platform_setup_tool).
 The Tomcat bundle is a regular .zip archive based on Tomcat zip distribution.